メインコンテンツまでスキップ

 TIFF uploads

-There are a couple requirements for TIFFs:
+There are two requirements for TIFFs:

 • Only 8-bit GeoTIFFs are supported.
 Run gdalinfo to find your GeoTIFF's resolution.